A magnesium test checks the level of

 of this test.
 Be sure to tell your doctor about all the nonprescription and

 prescription medicines you take.
-Do not take medications containing magnesium
+Do not take medicines containing magnesium

 for at least 3 days before this test.
 This includes antacids that contain